oracle-quickstart/oci-hpc/README.md

 ## Documentation

-The information to deploy, use and understand the structure of the deployed infrastructure can be found in [documentation section](/documentation/README.md).
+The information to deploy, use and understand the structure of the deployed infrastructure can be found in the [documentation section](/documentation/README.md).